 SOLIDAR works in cooperation with progressive civil society, labour movement organisations and progressive parties.
 SOLIDAR is a member of the SOCIAL PLATFORM (the European platform of social NGOs), CONCORD (EU NGO Confederation for Relief and Development) and the Lifelong Learning Platform (European Civil Society for Education).

 Board members are representatives of SOLIDAR full members who are appointed by the Annual General Assembly.
 The Board meets at least three times a year.
 Board members are voted in for a period of three years.
-The whole Board was re-elected at the SOLIDAR Annual General Assembly 2015 for the period 2015-2018:
+The whole Board was appointed at the SOLIDAR Annual General Assembly 2018 for the period 2018-2019:

 Francisca Sauquillo - Movimiento por la Paz - MPDL, Spain